JSM implementation case study: request escalation and transfer

 We also choose to create a specific link type per support project.
 In this way, we can have different management rules depending on the type of link, but also make it easier for development teams to identify requests coming from one support team or another.

-We therefore call them Transmission Tiller / DSI, Pineapple / DSI transmission and Transmission Apple / DSI.
+We therefore call them Strawberry / DSI Transmission, Pineapple / DSI Transmission and Apple / DSI Transmission.

-The Strawberry team also wanted to be able to pass on additional information to the team to which it escalates the request.
-We already have a free text field Actions expected DSI existing in our Jira instance, which we reuse.
+The Strawberry team also wanted to be able to pass on additional information to the team to whom they escalate the request.
+We already have a free text field Expected actions DSI in our Jira instance, which we reuse.

 Good practice